-Contact the General Auditor to report concerns about financial statements, auditing, accounting practices or internal controls at 313.774.3174 ext.
-5. You may also report your concerns to the Ethics and Compliance helpline at 855.222.0671 or file a report at www.lighthouse-services.com/dtmidstream.
+Contact the Chief Audit Executive to report concerns about financial statements, auditing, accounting practices or internal controls at 313-774-2294.
+You can also submit a confidential, and anonymous if preferred, report to our Ethics Helpline at 855.222.0671 or www.lighthouse-services.com/dtmidstream.